 Notre Dame

-Notre-Dame is a multimedia project that uses photography, video, spoken word, sculpture and performance art to create an autobiographical storytelling re-presenting what Lux calls “the burn of inner cathedral built inside of me”.
-Taking place during the time of the burn of the notre dame cathedral and after an experience of public lynching, the artist used journalistic content and pop culture elements that normalize the dehumanization of certain bodies in public media outlets as a background that uncomfortably displays societal bias when it comes to human rights and “reparations, such as the notre dames pinacle.
-“You can’t carry a weight that doesn't belong to you”, the project also comes from a process of auto therapy and giving back to the world a trauma that does not belong to her.
+Initiated in 2018, Notre-Dame is an indisciplinary project that uses photography, video, spoken word, sculpture and performance art to create an autobiographical storytelling re-presenting what the artist calls “burning the inner cathedral built inside of me”.
+Taking place during the period when the Notre Dame cathedral went in flames and after an experience of lynching on the streets, the artist used journalistic content and pop culture elements that normalize the dehumanization of certain bodies in public media outlets as a background that uncomfortably displays societal bias when it comes to human rights and reparations, such as the Notre Dames pinnacle.

 Contact